OBDS-Training/Help/content/en/docs/linux/essentials/commands/index.md

 The ability to access, read, and understand manual pages is one of the first essential skills to develop as a Bash user.

-A lot of information and advice on Bash commands, tips and tricks, is available throughout the Internet.
-However, the manual pages accessed through the `man` command correspond to the current version of each command available on the CCB cluster, and should be considered as the absolute reference above any other source of information.
+{{< alert icon="👉" text="A lot of information and advice on Bash commands, tips and tricks, is available throughout the Internet.
+However, the manual pages accessed through the 'man' command correspond to the current version of each command available on the CCB cluster, and should be considered as the absolute reference above any other source of information." />}}

 ## type